-Already a fan of her Ninth Street Women, I'm entranced by Mary Gariel's Love and Capital: Karl and Jenny Marx and the Story of a Revolution (finalist for the Pulitzer Prize, the National Book Award, and the National Book Critics Circle Award), though it's SO long and detailed, I may take another year to actually finish it.
+Already a fan of her Ninth Street Women, I'm entranced by Mary Gabriel's Love and Capital: Karl and Jenny Marx and the Story of a Revolution (finalist for the Pulitzer Prize, the National Book Award, and the National Book Critics Circle Award), though it's SO long and detailed, I may take another year to actually finish it.
 Normally I buzz through a good book almost too quickly, but this biography requires deep study and much reflective thought after reading a section, then perhaps letting it go for a week or so between.

 At the moment I'm relishing how Jenny and Karl's brilliant and multilingual daughters were strong women in full support of Marx's/Engels' ideas, marrying men who also wanted to see changes that many of us currently wish for.